2023 Hopkins Neuroscience Graduate Program Virtual Open House Registration

 The deadline for submission of completed applications including letters of recommendation is December 1, 2023.
 NOTE that this is an earlier deadline than for other graduate programs at Johns Hopkins School of Medicine.

-The neuroscience program will host two interview events; January 31 - February 1, 2022 and February 16 - 17, 2022.
-Attending one of these interview events is by invitation only.
+The neuroscience program will host an interview event February 1-2, 2024.
+Attending the interview event is by invitation only.

 All candidates will be notified of the Admissions Committee's decision by April 15, 2024.
 All Johns Hopkins graduate students will undergo criminal background checks as is the policy of the School of Medicine.